 it was during the “lockdown” phase of the pandemic last year that I started toying with the idea of letting my hair go grey.
-I had gotten totally frustrated with having to spend so much time covering up my grey hair when I was never left the house!
+I had gotten totally frustrated with having to spend so much time covering up my grey hair when I was never even leaving the house!
 All of a sudden it seemed kinda dumb!

 I knocked the idea around in my head for several months doing research and evaluating my various options and here’s the deal… I never realized how complicated it was going from brunette to grey, even with hair as short as mine!